-Degree Requirements: please see "Requirements for Degrees" beginning on Page 27.
+Degree Requirements: please see "Requirements for Degrees" beginning on Page 24.

 619. Concepts of Health and Disease.
 (2 or 3) Concepts of health and disease shape discussions in bioethics and health policy.
 This course examines and critically evaluates competing conceptions of health and disease.
 The implications of adopting different understandings of health and disease for bioethics and health policy will be explored.
-P-POI inform the ontological status of communication ethics; 2) how communication ethics is a necessary concern for bioethics scholars, policy makers, researchers, and others interested in assessing the ongoing debate over the benefits and burdens of biotechnology; and 3) how biotechnology affects our collective understanding of human dignity.
-Students will also be involved as role-players in a Wake Radio program where an actual case study in communication and bioethics is broadcast to the University community.
-This course is cross-listed as COM 670.
 P-POI